Hung Hsiu-chu: Kuomintang chairmanship

-Party leadership campaign

 Chu lost the presidential election, and subsequently resigned his post as KMT chair.
 On 19 January 2016, Hung announced that she would run for the position.
 On 22 February, Hung submitted the signatures of 84,822 party members in support of her candidacy.
 She was confirmed as a candidate four days later, having collected 38,407 valid signatures.
 Hung won 78,829 votes in the leadership election, and became the first elected chairwoman of the party.